suchintannit/COE-Assignment-Version-3-AWS/README.md

 ### Ansible:

+Ansible is a automated resource creator and provisioner.
+In this project we also provide the asnsible code for common.sh, master.sh and worker.sh.
+But note that those codes are incomplete.
+For the time being the project does automated resource provisioning using bash scripts.
+Also note the fact that ansible is not required on the guest machine or resources it is only required in the host machine, Since this is a windows machine ansible is not possible (will try in linux and update working codes).

 ### Kubernetes:

 Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 Nodes (like VMs) and inside these nodes Pods (like Containers) are executed.
 Kubernetes works on a master-slave architecture where there is atleast one master and multiple workers.
+Kubernetes for ubuntu comes in differenet flavours:

+		1. Kbeadm suite - by google

+		2. Microk8S by cannonical

+		3. Kubernetes Charm by Canonical

 ### Docker